webplatform/docs/tutorials/file_dnd/index.md

 ---
-title: file dnd
+title: Reading files in JavaScript using the file APIs
+attributions:
+  - 'Portions of this content come from HTML5Rocks! [article](http://www.html5rocks.com/tutorials/file/dndfiles/)'
+readiness: 'Ready to Use'
+summary: 'An introduction to HTML5 JavaScript file API.'
 tags:
   - Tutorials
   - FileAPI
   - HTML
   - JavaScript
-readiness: 'Ready to Use'
-summary: 'An introduction to HTML5 JavaScript file API.'
 uri: 'tutorials/file dnd'

 ---
-# Reading files in JavaScript using the file APIs

 **By [Eric Bidelman](http://www.html5rocks.com/profiles/#ericbidelman)**
 Originally published June 18, 2010

-## Summary
+## <span>Summary</span>

 An introduction to HTML5 JavaScript file API.

-## Introduction
+## <span>Introduction</span>

 HTML5 finally provides a standard way to interact with local files, via the [File API](http://www.w3.org/TR/file-upload/) specification.
 As examples of its capabilities, the File API could be used to create a thumbnail preview of images as they're sent to the server, or to allow an app to save a file reference while the user is offline.
 Additionally, you could use client-side logic to verify that an upload's MIME type matches its file extension or to restrict the size of an upload.